aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getShowTableStyleLastColumn() {#getShowTableStyleLastColumn--}

+<b>@deprecated.</b> Please use the 'showTableStyleLastColumn' property instead.
 Indicates whether the last column in the table should have the style applied.

 ```javascript
 getShowTableStyleLastColumn() : boolean;